-Josh Langley, author, illustrator and daydreamer.
+Josh Langley, award winning author, illustrator and daydreamer.

 Josh Langley grew up in Shenton Park, Perth Western Australia, where as a child he was constantly exploring, daydreaming, drawing, writing stories and creating music.